 Red Deer County has a state of the art Emergency Coordination Center (ECC), which not only serves as a place for the County's emergency management staff to operate effectively in times of crisis, but is also available to other municipalities to utilize.
-With SMART Board technology, interactive mapping, audio conferencing, and multiple display capabilities, Red Deer County is ready to effectively manage any emergency situations that may come our way.

 Public Events in Red Deer County